alerner1/affirm-project-ruby/README.md

 ### Controller

-  The submit_merchant_config method makes several checks in the process while attempting to submit the merchant's desired configuration.
+  The submit_merchant_config method makes several checks in the process of submitting the merchant's desired configuration.

   1. Get existing merchant configuration from the provided `merchant_id` in the URL.
 Merchants are initialized with a merchant configuration, so if the `merchant_id` is valid, `Merchants.instance.get_merchant_configuration(merchant_id)`.
       1. If no merchant configuration exists, respond with a status of `400, "Bad Request"`, and return.